IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

   RUN configure.sh
   ```

   - This is a multi-stage Dockerfile, as indicated by the 2 instructions with `FROM`.
 The first stage builds the application using Maven.
-It uses the base image from Maven, cipies the application source and then builds using Maven commands.
+It uses the base image from Maven, copies the application source and then builds using Maven commands.
 The second stage is the actual application image, which uses the _ear_ file produced by the first stage.

-  - The base image for this application image is `openliberty/open-liberty`, which is the [official image](https://github.com/OpenLiberty/ci.docker) for Open Liberty.
+  - The base image for this application image is `openliberty/open-liberty`, which is the official image for Open Liberty.
 The tag `full-java8-openj9-ubi` indicates the version of Java and that this image is based on Red Hat's Universal Base Image (UBI).
 We recommend using UBI images.
 The `full` keyword indicates that this image comes with additional Liberty features.
 There is also an image with `kernel`, which comes with the bare minimum server.
 In this case we are using the latest available image.
 But you can specify a specific Open Liberty release (for example: `20.0.0.3-full-java8-openj9-ubi`).

   - Copy everything that the application needs into the container including the necessary db2 drivers.